Notice of Pre-AIA or AIA Status

 (a)(1) the claimed invention was patented, described in a printed publication, or in public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention.

-Claim(s) 1 is rejected under 35 U.S.C.
+Claim(s) 2-4 are rejected under 35 U.S.C.
 102(a)(1) as being unpatentable over Scarborough et al. (United States Patent Application Publication Number: US 2012/0078804).

-As per claim 1, Scarborough et al. teaches A self-healing (see paragraphs 0016, 0097, 0114, and 0121, Examiner’s note: system is adaptive so ineffective predictors can be removed (see paragraph 0016), can adapt to changing conditions like demographics, economic, job content, or job effectiveness (see paragraph 0097), further teaches an old algorithm is archived and a new model is deployed (see paragraph 0114).
-Examiner notes that “self-healing” is interpreted as updating the model or AI over time).
+As per claim 2, Scarborough et al. teaches A self-healing (see paragraphs 0016, 0097, 0114, and 0121, Examiner's note: system is adaptive so ineffective predictors can be removed (see paragraph 0016), can adapt to changing

 multi-media (see paragraph 0070, Examiner's note: multi- media or text).

-which includes special purpose software components of the self-healing multi-media employment content generative AI system; (see paragraphs 0121 and 0206-0207, Examiner’s note: Further teaches the model is converted to software code, which is interpreted as “special purpose software components”).
+which includes special purpose software components of the self-healing multi-media employment content generative Al system; (see paragraphs 0121 and 0206-0207, Examiner’s note: Further teaches the model is converted to software code, which is interpreted as “special purpose software components”).

-and generating self-healing multi-media employment content using AI, which includes special purpose software components of a self-healing multi-media employment content quality check (see paragraphs 0016 and 0149-0150, Examiner’s note: teaches using a quality check of information based on experts or data or ineffectiveness).
+perform a quality check on the Al generated self-healing multi-media employment content of multiple candidates; (see paragraphs 0016 and 0149-0150, Examiner’s note: teaches using a quality check of information based on experts or data or ineffectiveness).

 Conclusion